-While each degree will have a level of counseling and diagnosing, the background and focus will be where you see the biggest difference.
-For example, those with a degree and a license in marriage and family therapy are going to have a depth of knowledge in family systems whereas someone with a social work degree and license will have a depth of knowledge in families in community.
+While each degree includes training in counseling and diagnosing, the background and focus will be where you see the biggest difference.
+For example, those with a degree and a license in marriage and family therapy are going to have an in-depth knowledge of family systems, whereas someone with a social work degree and license will have a better background in families and their dynamics within the community.

-If you are specifically looking for counseling, it is imperative to make sure you find someone who is licensed.
-The licensing process is very long and in depth.
+If you are looking for a counselor, it is imperative to make sure you find someone who is licensed.
+The licensing process is very long and demanding.
 Most fully licensed professionals have spent thousands of hours under clinical supervision.
 This process helps legitimize the license and ideally leaves them highly competent and experienced.